12,300 words, one hour and 30 min.

 He felt her eyes burning into him.
 He imagined his life minus her.
 It was as though a sack had again been yanked over his head.

 The sack had suffocated him soon after he returned from the Air Force.
-His handful of high-school buddies had scattered, and Elaine, the only girl he’d had feelings for throughout high school, was in a “serious relationship and maybe thinking about marrying the guy.”
+His handful of high-school buddies had scattered.
+Elaine was the only girl he’d had feelings for throughout high school.
+According to a rumor he’d heard at work, she was in a serious relationship and maybe thinking about marrying the guy.
 Spotting her in town from time to time, he’d bitten down on his lower lip and turned away, a painful tightness in his throat.

 At work he spent most of his hours in solitude loading boxes of auto parts into the trucks that would haul them to Atlanta 80 miles away.

 Both of his parents, killed in a car accident two years ago, had had no brothers or sisters.
 Eric had no uncles or aunts or cousins.
 His only sibling, 28-year-old George, had never married.
-Eric had no nieces or nephews, either.
+Eric had no nieces or nephews.

-He lived with George — as near to living alone as you could get.
+He lived with George in his trailer.
+It was as near to living alone as you could get.
 George behaved like an occasionally mobile piece of furniture.
 He minimized talk.
-His near-daily, after-work injections of Kentucky Straight saw to that, often hog-tying his mind so he couldn’t string together more than a handful of useful words.
+His near-daily, after-work injections of Kentucky Straight saw to that.
+They often hog-tied his mind so he couldn’t string together more than a handful of useful words.
 At work, though, George stayed sober as a brick.
 He was a bill collector at the Colonial Bank on Main Street.
 On Eric’s first visit to the bank to see his brother, the manager told him George was “the best damned skip tracer on this side of the Mason-Dixon Line, and maybe on the other side, too.
-He could find a mouse buried on the moon.”
+He could find a mouse on the Moon.
+A buried mouse.”

 “Got your drift.
 Don’t need a barn board up side the head.
 Don’t you think this ‘wild thing’ you’re talking about is a little too–?”